vasudha45/AWS_Monitor/README.md

 4. **Triggering Optimization** ⚡:
    - Using **AWS Lambda**, **SNS**, and **CloudWatch**, the system automatically stops idle EC2 instances.
    - The backend triggers **Terraform** to apply the changes.

-5. **Email Notification** 📧:
-   - After stopping the instances, the system sends an email to the user with the status of the optimization.

 ---